kite-sdk/kite/cdk-data/src/site/markdown/design.md

 This is the design draft for the CDK Data module.

+__WARNING WARNING WARNING__

+This is the original design document for the CDK data module.
+It is _not_ kept up to date with the current state of the code base.
+It's here to provide context and insight into why the decisions that were made were made, but it's not for most users.
+Instead, check out the [reference guide](guide.html).

+__WARNING WARNING WARNING__

 ## Overview

 Today, interacting with data "in Hadoop" means working with files and